tomtom28/Pet-Python-Project/README.md

 Once the Heroku app is added, go to your Heroku dashboard, click to add the Heroku Add Ons.
 In this case, we want the Free JawsDB add on to support the MySQL portion of the app.
 Then, click on JAWS_DB to navigate to their page, where they will show you your connection information.
 Add the database connection info to the production case in the `instance/config.py` file.

 Now, to seed the database, you can use can use a client such as MySQL Workbench.
-Use the database connection information from JAWS_DB to create a `New Connection` to the JawsDB account. `flask db migrate`
+Use the database connection information from JAWS_DB to create a `New Connection` to the JawsDB account.
+Once connected,

   ```
+     $ heroku config:add BUILDPACK_URL=https://github.com/kennethreitz/conda-buildpack.git
-    heroku config:set FLASK_CONFIG=heroku
+     $ heroku config:set FLASK_CONFIG=production
   ```